 - February 7: the two stills, the mash tun and other equipment arrive at the distillery.
-They were manufactured and installed in the next weeks by the well-known company Forsyths of Rothes, the Scottish market leader for distillery equipment.
+They were manufactured by the well-known company Forsyths of Rothes, the Scottish market leader for distillery equipment.

 - April: Malcolm Rennie is appointed the first distillery manager.
 Rennie had been working at Ardbeg as a stillman since the reopening of the distillery in 1997.
 Before that, he had worked for Bruichladdich for 8 years.
 He was also seconded to Glen Moray Distillery for 6 months in 2003 to act as Assistant Manager.